aminmoosavi/__Seizure_Models__/README.md

 # __Seizure_Models__

-## Links to the repositories for simulation and controllability of seizure spread on patient-specific and complex networks
+## Links to the repositories for simulation and controllability of seizure spread on patient-specific and complex networks.
+Please refer to the cited papers for more details about the models and simulations.

 * ### https://doi.org/10.26300/0h41-ye28